How to Allow Camera Access on Snapchat

 Update Your Snapchat

 Making sure your app is up-to-date is crucial.
 The updates remove any errors or bugs in previous versions.
 Here’s how you can see if your Snapchat is running on the latest version.

-With this step, you’ll know for sure if the Snapchat you’re using is up-to-date.
+By following this step, you’ll know for sure if the Snapchat you’re using is up-to-date.

 Reinstall Your Snapchat